10 of the Best Tropical Islands to Visit Around the World (that won’t break the bank)

-Average daily cost: A trip to Zanzibar could possibly cost as little as $25 USD per day.
+Average daily cost: As a cheap place to visit, a trip to Zanzibar could possibly cost as little as $25 USD per day.
 With a variety of luxury five-star experiences to laid back affordability, Zanzibar has something for everyone and is sure to make that holiday budget stretch much longer.

 6 | Curaçao, Lesser Antilles island

 Best inexpensive island to visit in South America